Marcell Ozuna Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Phillies pitching staff ranks fourth in MLB.
+- The pitching staff for the Phillies has a collective 9.6 K/9, the fourth-best in the league.

-- The Phillies have the 23rd-ranked team ERA across all league pitching staffs (4.58).
+- The Phillies have a 4.66 team ERA that ranks 24th among all league pitching staffs.

-- Phillies pitchers combine to allow 48 home runs (one per game), the sixth-fewest in the league.
+- The Phillies give up the eighth-fewest home runs in baseball (51 total, one per game).

-- In his last time out on Saturday against the Chicago Cubs, the righty went seven innings, giving up two earned runs while surrendering four hits.
+- The righty's last time out came on Sunday against the Chicago Cubs, when he went 5 1/3 scoreless innings while giving up two hits.

+- The 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings in 10 games this season, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.